cloudwebteam/cloud_db/Readme.md

 - if not present, defaults to `*`;
 - if string, it will simply be placed after 'SELECT '.
 Like `'SELECT ' + selectString + ' FROM...'`
-- if array, it should contain valid column names from the queried table. eg: `[ 'ID', 'phone', 'username' ]` ;
+- if array, it should contain valid column names from the queried table. eg: `[ 'ID', 'phone', 'username' ]`
-	- NOTE: to 'SELECT column AS ...', you can substitute `{ column: 'ID', as: 'customString' }` for any/all of these array items
+	- To 'SELECT column AS ...', you can substitute `{ column: 'ID', as: 'customString' }` for any/all of these array items
-	- eg `[ { column: 'ID', as: 'mySpecialID' }, 'phone', 'username' ]`
+	- eg. `[ { column: 'ID', as: 'mySpecialID' }, 'phone', 'username' ]`
-- if a join is present, should be an object,
+- if a JOIN is present, SELECT should be an object,
-	- there is a property for each table name
+	- one property for each table name
-	- each property uses the same arguments.
+	- each property accepts the same arguments as a normal SELECT (above).

 Example of select with join
 ```js